NethServer/nethserver-cockpit/api/tutorial/application_manifest.md

 - **id**: this tag contains the unique identifier for this application (required)
 - **name**: descriptive name of the application (required)
 - **summary**: describe what is the purpose of the application in few words (required)
 - **description**: include 2-3 paragraphs describing any important features.
+Each line should be an element of the array.
 Supports markdown format. (recommended)
 - **screenshots**: a list of screenshots; all screenshots should have a 16:9 aspect ratio, and should have a width that is no smaller than 620px (optional)
 - **url**: link to local application installation. (required for web applications)
 - **homepage**: this is a recommended tag for link project official site (optional)